libdebug/libdebug/docs/source/multithreading.rst

     - `backtrace` will continue on all threads but will stop at any breakpoint that any of the threads hit.
     - `step-mode` will step exclusively on the thread that has been specified.

-..
-TODO: Write here the fact that you need to pass the thread context
+When performing thread-specific control flow operations, such as step and finish, the thread context object must be passed as an argument.

 Breakpoints
 -----------